Skip to the main content

 • Help attendees take the next step!
 Leave time for a Q&A and have advisors/staff on hand who can assist individuals after the session is over.

-• Capture attendee contact information for follow-up: Easiest way is a sign-in sheet.
+• Capture attendee contact information for follow-up.
+The easiest way is to use a sign-in sheet.

 • Display student work, if applicable.